 We have audited the accompanying consolidated balance sheets of AirMedia Group Inc. (the "Company"), its subsidiaries, its variable interest entities (the "VIEs") and its VIEs' subsidiaries (collectively the "Group") as of December 31, 2011 and 2012 and the related consolidated statements of operations, comprehensive income/(loss), changes in equity and cash flows for each of the three years in the period ended December 31, 2012 and related financial statement schedule included in Schedule I. These consolidated financial statements and financial statement schedule are the responsibility of the Group's management.
-Our responsibility is to express an opinion on these consolidated financial statements and financial statements and financial statements.
+Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audits.